-Letters of cooperation/support or administrative agreements from organizations collaborating in the project, such as law enforcement and correctional agencies (if applicable).
+Letters of cooperation/support or administrative agreements from organizations collaborating in the project, such as law enforcement, courts, correctional agencies, and child welfare (if applicable).

 Research and Evaluation Independence and Integrity Statement

 If an application proposes research (including research and development) and/or evaluation, the applicant must demonstrate research/evaluation independence and integrity, including appropriate safeguards, before it may receive award funds.
 The applicant will submit documentation of its research and evaluation independence and integrity by uploading it as an attachment in JustGrants.
 For additional information, see the OJP Grant Application Resource Guide.